Leadership (E), Middle School Instructional Coach

 Bio: Mrs. Ragozzino grew up in La Mirada, California and now resides in West Hollywood.
 She graduated from an all-girl high school and had the best experience.
 She taught in elementary schools for 10 years and decided to get an added credential to teach physical education to share her enthusiasm for fitness and health.
 Wellness has been an important part of her life and passion; a specialty she’s beyond excited to share with the GALA family.
 Her goal is to empower young women to feel confident and teach them how to live a healthy and balanced lifestyle.
 She has her CrossFit Level 1 certification and is also a certified group fitness instructor.

-English (8), Advanced Composition, AP English Language, English Learner Coordinator
+English (8), AP English Language & Composition, English Learner Coordinator, Broadcast (E)

 Education: Bachelor of Science in Broadcast Journalism, Ohio University